Naval Ravikant’s Happiness Formula: 12 Lessons + Powerful Quotes

 Peace is happiness at rest.
 Photo by Patrick Schneider on Unsplash.

-Happiness is quite an overloaded term, and its definition differs from person to person.
-For many, happiness is often defined by joy, positivity, and emotional well-beings; for others it may even be a state of flow.
+Happiness is an overloaded term, and its definition often differs from person to person.
+For many, happiness is often defined by joy, positivity, and emotional well-beings; for others it represents being in a state of flow.
 In contrast, Naval Ravikant believes true happiness is rooted in cultivating a deep sense of inner peace.
 A genuinely happy person is someone who can effortlessly interpret events in a way that doesn’t disturb their inherent tranquility.
-This perspective shifts the focus from seeking fleeting moments of joy to cultivating a deep, enduring sense of peace.
+This reframes happiness away from chasing highs and toward protecting peace.

 Quote: “Peace is happiness at rest, and happiness is peace in motion”